mjwhitta/nap/README.md

 ## Why?

-I loved linuxserver/SWAG but eventually decided I didn't need Let's Encrypt for my home lab, so I switched to Nginx Proxy Manager (NPM).
+I loved [SWAG] but eventually decided I didn't need Let's Encrypt for my home lab, so I switched to [NPM].
 For a while things were fine.
 Unfortunately I looked at the size of those containers and realized that I didn't need ~500MB or ~950MB to simply redirect to my other self-hosted services.

 Thus, Nginx App Proxy (NAP) was born!
 This container is ~20MB and has support for you bringing your own certs (BYOC), whether that be